 Dogs to be used for working livestock homes must currently have livestock, not plans to purchase livestock "in the future" - situations such as these set a pup up for failure and a lot more work for you.

 Our puppies are whelped in our "ICU/Whelping stall" that is attached to our poultry house with a screened window in between the two areas.
 After whelping puppies are very helpless and vulnerable to the elements, larger animals, etc. For the first 2 weeks puppies can not see or hear and they rely on their mother for everything.
 This area provides a safe and secure location for the bitches to whelp without having to stress about other animals invading their space and potentially harming the puppies.
-From this stall there are 2 exits - one goes into a small outdoor "puppy proof pen" for their first transition to the outside world while still being kept safe from the larger livestock - the poultry are free to roam this area so puppies are exposed to the poultry from the very beginning.
+Relaxed moms have relaxed puppies.
+Stressed out moms have stressed out puppies.
+You set them up for success or you inadvertently set them up for failure.
+From this ICU stall there are 2 exits - one goes into a small outdoor "puppy proof pen" for their first transition to the outside world while still being kept safe from the larger livestock - the poultry are free to roam this area so puppies are exposed to the poultry from the very beginning.
 When the puppies are very mobile at around 4-5 weeks of age and physically/mentally ready for more this pen opens up into a larger "puppy proof paddock" that is approximately 35 x 50 ft.
 It is here that they are in the same field with their first sheep (before they were only sharing small portions of fence lines).
 We have several "puppy safe" ewes who are excellent teachers.
 When the puppies are ready for more exposure, the other side of the whelping stall opens into a 1.5 acre field where the puppies are exposed and trained to electric hi-tensile fence.
 Their training ewes are switched into this field as well as adding a few more ewes and lambs if we have them.
 When moved to this field the puppies now share a large fence line with the cows and horses.
 The puppies are not restricted to just these areas.
 We regularly take them out of their fields with us to other areas of the farm to see more animals and be exposed to as many new situations as possible in order for them to develop into very secure puppies who are well-socialized, exposed, and have a wonderful solid start to continue their lives as successful livestock guardian dogs.

 From day one our puppies are raised following the Puppy Culture program.
 If you aren't familiar with this program I encourage you to read about it.
 We do send home information with each puppy and hope that all buyers want to continue it.

 Puppies are each given a safe colored collar at whelping for identification purposes and are weighed weekly (more often for a large litter).
 Individual notes are kept on each puppy that include weights, color, markings, any other identifying characteristics, as well as developmental progress, personalities, and so much more.
 All this aquired information helps us determine what puppy will be a good fit for each home.
 Puppies are de-wormed at 3 weeks and 5 weeks and then fecal tested at 8 weeks at their vet checkup.
-If any signs of worms then puppies are treated again.
-Again puppies are NOT vaccinated by 9 weeks unless you need it for air flight entry into your state.
+If there is any signs of worms then puppies are treated again.
 Puppies are seen by our vet at 8 weeks of age to evaluate and get clearance for their health (heart, lungs, eyes, ears, etc.).

 Puppies get their conformation evaluation at 8 weeks of age and final selections are made for potential breeding quality puppies.
 At this time each new potential owner is told about which puppy or puppies would be a good fit for them depending on their situation.